Frequently Asked Questions

 Energy in Scotland: Get the facts

-- The Scottish Government has an ambitious but entirely achievable target for renewable energy in Scotland to generate the equivalent of 100 per cent of gross annual electricity consumption and 11 per cent of heat consumption by 2020.
+- The Scottish Government has an ambitious but achievable target for renewable energy in Scotland to generate the equivalent of 100 per cent of gross annual electricity consumption and 11 per cent of heat consumption by 2020.

 Wave and tidal energy

-- Scotland has 25% of European tidal potential (14GW), and 10% of its wave potential (7.5GW).
+- Scotland has an estimated 25% of Europe's tidal potential and 10% of its wave potential.